-- Increased monitoring, supervision and/or security at locations or activities where the Prohibited Conduct occurred or is likely to reoccur; - Targeted or broad-based educational programming or training for relevant individuals or groups; - Academic and/or housing modifications for Student Complainants; - Workplace modifications and other administrative changes; - Completion of projects, programs, or requirements designed to help the Respondent manage behavior, refrain from engaging in Prohibited Conduct, and understand why the Prohibited Conduct is prohibited; and - Compliance with orders of no Agreements to cease contact that and limit access to specific University buildings or areas or forms of contact with particular persons.
+- Targeted or broad-based educational programming or training for relevant individuals or groups; - Academic and/or housing modifications for Student Complainants; - Workplace modifications and/or other administrative changes; - Completion of projects, programs, or requirements designed to help the Respondent manage behavior, refrain from engaging in Prohibited Conduct, and understand why the Prohibited Conduct is prohibited; and - Agreements to cease contact and limit access to specific University buildings or areas or forms of contact with particular persons.

 The imposition of remedies or interventions obtained through Alternative Resolution may be achieved by an agreement acceptable to the parties and the University.
-The Title IX Officer or designee will work with University Human Resources to facilitate the development of this agreement.
-In such cases where an agreement is reached, the terms of the agreement are implemented and the matter is resolved and closed.
-In cases where an agreement is not reached, and the Title IX Officer or designee determines that further action is necessary, or if a Respondent fails to comply with the terms of the Alternative Resolution agreement, the matter may be referred for investigation and resolution under these Staff Procedures.
+The Title IX Officer or designee will work with the Faculty Ombuds Officer to facilitate the development of this agreement.
+In cases where an agreement is reached, the terms of the agreement are implemented and the matter is resolved and closed.
+In cases where an agreement is not reached, and the Title IX Officer or designee determines that further action is necessary, or if a Respondent fails to comply with the terms of the Alternative Resolution agreement, the matter may be referred for investigation and resolution under these Faculty Procedures.

-Where the Complainant, and Respondent, and the University have reached an Alternative Resolution agreement, the parties will be provided with a written notice of the outcome copy of the agreement.
+Where the Complainant, Respondent, and the University have reached an Alternative Resolution agreement, the parties will be provided with a copy of the agreement.
+The Office of Faculty Affairs will also receive a copy of the agreement.
 Entering into Alternative Resolution and signing an agreement does not mean that the Respondent admits responsibility; nor does it mean that there has been a finding of a Policy violation.